apache/dolphinscheduler/docs/docs/en/guide/task/java.md

 # Create Tasks

-- Click on `Project Management` -> `Project Name` -> `Workflow Definition`, click on the“Create workflow” button, go to the DAG edit page:
+- Click on `Project Management` -> `Project Name` -> `Workflow Definition`, click on the “Create workflow” button, go to the DAG edit page:

 - Drag the toolbar's Java task node to the palette.